johnwargo/johnwargo-static-11ty/src/posts/2017/arduino-twinkle-lights.md

 This project is an Arduino variant of the Pimoroni Firefly Light ([https://learn.pimoroni.com/tutorial/sandyj/firefly-light](https://learn.pimoroni.com/tutorial/sandyj/firefly-light)) project.
 Basically you place two strings of battery-powered LEDs into a glass jar and use a microcontroller to fade one strand up while the other strand fades down.
 The fade up/down process repeats for as long as the microcontroller has power.
 You could even add 1 or more strands of lights to the project if you want.

 When I discovered the project, I thought it was really cool, but they threw a lot of hardware (a Raspberry Pi, two HATS and a battery) into the solution, so I wanted to see if I could build something with less parts and for less money.
 This version of project uses an Arduino compatible board (you could use most any Arduino for this project), a battery module and a battery.
-Here’s a video of the white twinkle lights ([https://vimeo.com/193441242](https://vimeo.com/193441242)) in action, and here’s a Christmas version ([https://vimeo.com/198351699](https://vimeo.com/198351699)) that uses Red and Green LEDs.
+Here's a video of the white twinkle lights ([https://vimeo.com/193441242](https://vimeo.com/193441242)) in action, and here's a Christmas version ([https://vimeo.com/198351699](https://vimeo.com/198351699)) that uses Red and Green LEDs.

 ![](/images/2017/arduino-twinkle-lights-figure-01.png)

 Figure 1 – White Twinkle Lights in a Jar

-You can find the project’s source code at [https://github.com/johnwargo/Arduino-Twinkle-Lights](https://github.com/johnwargo/Arduino-Twinkle-Lights).
+You can find the project's source code at [https://github.com/johnwargo/Arduino-Twinkle-Lights](https://github.com/johnwargo/Arduino-Twinkle-Lights).
 A PDF version of this article is available in the Attachments section (at the very bottom of the article).

 Hardware Components
 ===================